ismailkhan313/ismailkhan.xyz/content/notes/Scrupulousness (wara').md

 > [!cite] Sufyan al-Thawri was seen in a dream:
 > He had a pair of wings with which he was flying from tree to tree in the garden of Paradise.
 Someone asked him: By what means did you obtain them?
 He answered: By scrupulousness!

 > [!cite] Hassan b.
-Abu Sinan once came upon some companions of al-Hasan [al-Basri]:
+Abu Sinan once came upon some companions of al-Hasan al-Basri:
 > He asked What is the most thing difficult for you?
 They answered: Scrupulousness.
 He said: There is nothing easier for me than that.
 They asked him how that could be.
 He responded: For forty years I have not quenched my thirst by drinking from that stream of yours!
 Hassan b.
 Abu Sinan did not sleep on his side, eat cooked food or drink cold water for sixty years.
 Someone saw him in a dream after his death and asked him: How has God treated you?
 He answered: Quite well.
 However, I am barred from entering Paradise on account of a needle I borrowed and never returned.

 > [!cite] Abd al-Wahid b.
 Zayd had a slave who served him for many years: